-Compare Wordware with top alternatives in the ai development category.
+Compare Wordware with top alternatives in the customer support agents category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

-Other tools in the ai development category that you might want to compare with Wordware.
+Other tools in the customer support agents category that you might want to compare with Wordware.

 No, Wordware is specifically designed so that non-engineers can build AI agents and workflows using natural language.
 The document-like editor lets you write instructions in plain English, with built-in constructs for branching logic and loops that don't require traditional coding knowledge.
 That said, users with programming experience will find it easier to design complex multi-step flows and understand concepts like API deployment, variables, and conditional logic.
 The platform bridges the gap between technical and non-technical team members.